 About Patricia G.

 Patricia G. Lange is an anthropologist studying use of video to express the self and civically engage.
 She is Associate Professor and Chair of Critical Studies (undergraduate program) and Visual & Critical Studies (graduate program) at California College of the Arts in San Francisco, California.
 Her work focuses on technical identity performance and use of video to express the self and civically engage.
 She was the Inaugural Editor and a Co-Founder of the Platypus blog.
 Her new book is called Thanks for Watching: An Anthropological Study of Video Sharing on YouTube (University Press of Colorado, 2019), awarded by the National Communication Association.
 She is also the author of Kids on YouTube: Technical Identities and Digital Literacies (Routledge, 2014).
-She also produced and directed the film Hey Watch This!
+In addition, she produced and directed the film Hey Watch This!
 Sharing the Self Through Media (2020) [Available on Vimeo] which engages with enduring and philosophical questions about our use of media in an increasingly complex mediascape.
 Her CCA bio may be found at: https://portal.cca.edu/people/plange/ and her website is: http://www.patriciaglange.org.